rg45-com/tappsnevada.org/_posts/events/2017-10-01-tapps-in-concert.md

 Last year's concert featured some of the best Las Vegas has to offer including stars of Las Vegas Showstoppers, The Phat Pack, Santa Fe and more!
 Come see what we have in store this year!

-TAPPS' mission is to provide live, professional quality trumpeters to perform 'Taps' at military funerals and other patriotic services.
+T.A.P.P.S.' mission is to provide live, professional quality trumpeters to perform 'Taps' at military funerals and other patriotic services.
 This concert helped us to honor nearly 70 veterans during 2017.
 Many more need your help!

 **When?
 Details!!!!**